 The last company conference I went to was different for me though.
 Something I heard really hit home with me and it started me on my personal growth journey that continues today.
 That was in 2012 when I heard John Maxwell speak.
 He had just published his book, 15 Invaluable Laws of Growth.
 I bought the book and started to study it when I got home.
 My study led me to other personal growth experts which is how I came across Bob Proctor.
 It wasn’t long after when I had the opportunity to meet Bob at one of his live seminars, and there made the decision that I wanted to work with Bob and become one of his consultant’s.

 I’ve heard Bob Proctor say many times, “…personal growth is a choice.”
 We can decide to grow or not.
 If we’re not growing, evolving and moving forward, we’re going backward.
 Nothing ever stays the same, not us as individuals, not the world, not situations or circumstances.
 Everything constantly changes.
 Bob also says, “We live in an ocean of motion.”
-Everything is always changing.
+Nothing stays the same.

 Choosing to grow and expand has been an incredible journey for me.
 And it can be for you too.
 Only good can come from it, as difficult as it may seem when you start.
 But when you put into action what you already know how to do, and do all you are capable of, you will embark on a journey that will amaze and “astonish” you.
 You will be so glad you did.
 You have no idea how much life can improve by putting into practice these concepts.